EzeOnoky/Project-Base-Learning-12/README.md

 ![12_11](https://github.com/EzeOnoky/Project-Base-Learning-12/assets/122687798/cbbb8283-4f2d-4620-b9f5-8bb2061e1078)

-To push the codes to github and merge to the main branch

-We run the commands
+To push the codes to github and merge to the main branch, We run the commands.
+Before executing below commands, ensure you have saved ALL the changes made to .yml files on your VS Code.
+Best is to do auto save, so that ALL your changes will auto save.

 ```
 git status